 If you just can’t get on the right watering schedule it could be worth investing in a good quality self watering plant pot, these take all of the trouble out of the process and will make sure that your Fiddle isn’t resting in stagnant water – eliminating the risk of root rot or other watering based issues.

-How plant maintenance can help revive your Fiddle Leaf
+How plant maintenance can help revive your dying Fiddle Leaf

 It is also a good idea to prune the dead leaves so that the plant can focus its nutrients on producing new healthy growth.
 Carefully cut away the dead leaves with clean sharp shears.
 Never pull or tug at the dead leaves as this can cause damage to the main plant which you don’t want to be doing when it is vulnerable (or even if it is healthy!).

-It is also a good idea to give the leaves a once over to check for any pests or signs of further problems but we touch on this little more throughout the post.
+It is also a good idea to give the leaves a once over to check for any pests or signs of further problems to prevent it from dying but we touch on this little more throughout the post.

 Increasing humidity could save your Fiddle Leaf

-Alongside watering, it is important that you try and increase the humidity for your Fiddle Leaf to get it back to tip-top condition.
+Alongside watering, it is important that you try and increase the humidity for your Fiddle Leaf to get it back to tip-top condition and stop it from dying.
 Often our homes can have quite dry air, especially in the winter months where we often have the heating on for most of the day.
 A lack of humidity in the air can cause the leaves to be a little limp and droop down.
 Luckily increasing the humidity of your home is pretty easy, below are some of our suggestions.

 Misting the Leaves

 One of the simplest ways to increase the humidity for your houseplants is to mist them with a spray bottle a couple of times a week.
-You can pick up great amber glass spray bottles here, they’re great quality and a quick solution for humidity problems.
+You can pick up great amber glass spray bottles here, they’re great quality and a quick solution for humidity problems and can go a long way to reviving your dying plant.

 Make a Pebble Tray